|Elliott Sound Products||Audio Myths|

 Carbon composition resistors are useful for one thing - the rubbish bin!
 They have no place in audio equipment because they are noisy and unstable with time.
 As with most of the other scams, I can't imagine how this started - it just doesn't make any sense.
 Way back when electronics just started, carbon comp resistors were the mainstay of low cost resistors, but they are now outdated and stupidly expensive for what is really a pretty crap component.
 Metal film resistors are far cheaper, are much more stable, and have better tolerance (typically 1%).
 Carbon film resistors are better than composition types, but not as good as metal film.
 Audibility for any of the above?
 Almost zero provided the noise of each sample is not audible.

-Wirewound resistors are used where high power is needed, and contrary to popular belief they have a very low inductance compared to resistance.
+Wirewound resistors are used where high power is needed, and contrary to popular belief they generally have a very low inductance compared to resistance.
 While it is possible to see a measurable change in performance due to the inductance, it is unlikely that the difference will ever be audible because the inductance is so small.
+Some "non inductive" wirewound resistors are just the standard version with a different marking - they don't use a non-inductive winding at all (but they do cost more).

 A few years ago, a bunch of lunatics launched a speaker crossover that completely did away with evil capacitors, and used only nice, friendly inductors for the whole network.
 I managed to obtain the schematic and was able to simulate it, and to say the results were dreadful would be high praise.
 The results were worse than dreadful - it was an abomination.